mmp2/megaman/README.md

 ```

 Currently builds are available for OSX-64 and Linux-64, on Python 2.7, 3.4, and 3.5.
-For other operating systems, see teh full install instructions below.
+For other operating systems, see the full install instructions below.

-### Installation from source
+## Installation from source

 To install megaman from source requires the following: